claireramming/Springboard-Mini-Projects/ultimate_challenge/README.md

     1970-04-04 01:45:00           56
     1970-03-13 22:15:00           55

+This data seems to show two things, first that there is a weekly trend, with the least logins happening on Monday and increasing from there throughout the  week,starting over the next Monday.
+Also, there is an overall increase in logins as the year progresses, although the data seems to start trending down again after that first week in April.

 Next I wanted to find the daily trends, so I pulled the time, month and day of month into their own columns, and plotted each day on top of eachother.
 ![Daily Cycle of Logins](https://raw.githubusercontent.com/claireramming/Springboard-Mini-Projects/master/ultimate_challenge/imgs/dailycycle.png)

 There is a clear login peak around noon and another leading up to midnight.
 There is also somewhat of an early morning peak, maybe this is where weekends get ahead in login counts.
 I decided to confirm this by aggregating the data into 3 hour chunks and plotting the 3am-6am chuck by day.
 I only chose to plot one month here, but you can clearly see 2-day peaks that correspond with weekends (recall Jan 1st was a thursday, so Jan 3/4 are weekends).
 ![Early Morning Logins](https://raw.githubusercontent.com/claireramming/Springboard-Mini-Projects/master/ultimate_challenge/imgs/earlylogins.png)

+Clearly this is a popular system on early weekends, perhaps it's a gaming site or social networking that people check during lunch, at night, and when they get home after a weekend night out.
+Takeaways from this data could be to make sure the servers have extra capacity early on weekends, and maybe look into why things seem to be dropping in April after steadily increasing before then.

 ### Part 2 - Experiment and Metrics Design